oconnellryan/oconnellryan.github.io/research/ufc-judging.md

 - reversals
 - submission attempts &nbsp;<br>

 In order to remove the red vs. blue corner effect, I randomly assigned each fighter's data to one of two sets of columns.
-After fighters were randomly assigned for each round, I calculated the difference between each of the statistics mentioned above between the two fighters.
-The differences of these statistics will then be used to predict the win probability of fighter 1 in both models.
+I then calculated the difference between each of the statistics mentioned above between the two fighters.

 #### Binomial GLM Models:
 <div style="display: flex; gap: 40px;">